Marmaris: Climate

 Marmaris has a hot-summer Mediterranean climate (Köppen: Csa) characterised by hot dry summers and mild rainy winters.
 Showers and rain are very unlikely between May and October.
 Summers are hot and dry, and temperatures are especially high during the heatwaves in July and August.
 Temperatures start to cool in September and October is still warm and bright, though with spells of rain.
 Winter is the rainy season, with most precipitation falling after November.
-Annual rainfall can reach 1,232.7 millimetres (48.531 in) and heavy cloudbursts can cause flash floods in flood prone areas.Winter temperatures are usually mild.
+Annual average rainfall is 1,257 millimetres (49.488 in) and heavy cloudbursts can cause flash floods in flood prone areas.
+Winter temperatures are usually mild.

 Sports

 The Final Four matches of the 2013 Men's European Volleyball League were held in the Amiral Orhan Aydın Sports Hall in Marmaris from July 13 to 14,.

 The Presidential Cycling Tour of Turkey (Cumhurbaşkanlığı Bisiklet Turu) is a professional road bicycle racing stage race held each spring.

 Every year in late October Marmaris hosts a regatta attracting domestic and international boats and crews.